taiki-e/parse-changelog/README.md

 sudo apt install parse-changelog
 ```

-Note: The MPR package is maintained by the community, not the maintainer of parse-changelog.
+Note: The MPR/Prebuilt-MPR packages are maintained by the community, not the maintainer of parse-changelog.

 #### On GitHub Actions